Stefano Bloch

-Stefano Bloch is an American author and professor of cultural geography and critical criminology at the University of Arizona.
+Stefano Bloch is an American author and professor of cultural geography and critical criminology at the University of Arizona who focuses on graffiti, prisons, the policing of public space, and gang activity.

-Bloch is the author of Going All City: Struggle and Survival in LA's Graffiti Subculture and appears in the documentaries Bomb It and Vigilante Vigilante: The Battle for Expression.
-Bloch is credited with "changing the conversation about graffiti in LA."
+Bloch is the author of Going All City: Struggle and Survival in LA's Graffiti Subculture published by University of Chicago Press, and appears in the documentaries Bomb It, Vigilante Vigilante: The Battle for Expression, and "Can't Be Stopped" as "Cisco."
+Times Higher Education identifies Bloch as "one of LA's most prolific (and, in some circles, legendary) graffiti writers."

-Dr. Stefano Bloch is Associate Professor and Director of Graduate Studies for the University of Arizona School of Geography, Development and Environment in the College of Social and Behavioral Sciences, and faculty member in the Graduate Interdisciplinary Program in Social, Cultural, and Critical Theory.
+Stefano Bloch is Associate Professor and Director of Graduate Studies for the University of Arizona School of Geography, Development and Environment in the College of Social and Behavioral Sciences, and faculty member in the Center for Latin American Studies and the Graduate Interdisciplinary Program in Social, Cultural, and Critical Theory.

-Dr. Bloch provides expert testimony on legal cases focusing on gang activity and identity.
+Bloch is a graffiti historian and provides expert testimony on legal cases focusing on gang activity and identity.

+Bloch's research and commentary on urban space and protest has been quoted in Smithsonian and his research and perspectives on graffiti have been quoted in the Los Angeles Times, New York Times, Washington Post, NBC news, and in other media including Smithsonian Magazine and in interviews with NPR Morning Edition, LAist and the Los Angeles Lakers on NBA.com in which Bloch discusses graffiti in LA and the Lakers' impact on the street art scene, crediting the Lakers organization and its players with bringing some sense of unity to an otherwise racially and economically divided city.

+In 2024, Bloch's commentaries on violent crime trends and "the most dangerous drug on campus" were published in the Arizona Daily Star.

+The September 2024 issue of Psychology Today credits Professor Bloch's research with "shedding light on a historically maligned subculture and helps outsiders understand the deeply human motivations that compel graffiti artists, most of them young and marginalized, to pick up their paint and head out into the night."

 Education and career

 Bloch was an Andrew W. Mellon Postdoctoral Fellow at the Brown University Cogut Center for the Humanities, and Presidential Diversity Fellow and a Senior Research Associate in the Urban Studies Program at Brown University.